Tourniquets: Should you use one in an emergency?

 - Apply with as much direct skin contact as possible to reduce chances of the clothing causing the tourniquet to slip.

-- Record the time of application for EMS; write it on the limb itself or in close proximity.
+- Record the time of application for EMS; write it on the tourniquet, on the victim's clothing, on the limb itself or in close proximity.

 - If EMS is significantly delayed, cooling the limb with ice/cold packs (or exposing it to a cold environment) may help reduce tissue damage.